 Lead followers to your profile link

-Always lead followers back to your profile link.
-Yes you’ll sound like a broken record.
+Always lead followers back to your Instagram bio and your link – it’s a great way to boost engagement.
+Yes, you’ll sound like a broken record.
 But when it comes to social media, don’t rely on people going out of their way to find out who you are and what you do.
 They probably won’t.
 If you want anyone on social media (or online, for that matter) to do anything, you need to give very specific clear instructions about what you want them to do.

 Double tap to let me know that you enjoyed this post.
 If you want more helpful tips like this, click on my profile link to check out a freebie I think you’re going to love.